10.2.3. Inheritance Example: Actor 1

 The classes in this example don't solve an algorithmically complex or interesting problem.
 Instead, information is "pushed up" through the inheritance hierarchy by chaining constructor calls, and information is "pulled down" through the hierarchy by chaining calls to the overridden display function.

-The first version of the Actor program is presented in a single file.
+The first version of the Actor program is presented in a single file, which the compiler reads once, from top to bottom.
+Notice that Star depends on Actor and Actor depends on Person, forcing programmers to specify the classes from the least derived (Person) to the most derived (Star).
 This organization is unrealistic, but it allows us to focus on creating and using inheritance.
 It also demonstrates the challenge of ordering the class specifications, segueing into the next example.

 #include <iostream>